 The intention is not to define technical solutions but to forward the requirements to the appropriate ETSI Technical bodies.

 Equal access to services, to WEB content, to public places is now required by law in many countries.
-Vision impaired people often use of specialized devices which can help them in the current life and also provide access to entertainment (access to Television, book reader….).
+Vision impaired people often use of specialized devices which can help them in the current life and also provide access to entertainment (access to Television, book reader, etc.).

 Being able to use computers, mobile phones and other tools for, work, leisure and keeping in contact are key tools for blind and partially sighted people.
 In the present document, some requirements and/or proposals in possible assistive technology for the vision impaired people are listed.